What Is Review Management: App Store Review Management In 2025

 1. What are app store reviews?

-2. What is an app review management?
+2. What is review management in App Store?

 3. Why are app store reviews important?